ZhongRuoyu/ruoyu.xyz/pages/core/about.md

 title: About
 layout: post
 permalink: /about/
-description: Find information about Ruoyu, and about ruoyu.xyz as well.
+description: Find information about me, and about this site as well.
 ---

-Welcome to my site!
+Welcome to my site.

-I'm Ruoyu, a first year student studying computer science at [Nanyang Technological University, Singapore](https://www.ntu.edu.sg/).
+I'm Ruoyu, a Second Year Computer Science student at [Nanyang Technological University, Singapore](https://www.ntu.edu.sg/).

 This site is where I post my thoughts, share my favourite music, etc. There are currently 2 sections: [Blog](/blog/) and [Projects](/projects/).
 You can also see [here](/tags/) for a list of tagged posts.